Leader Bank Pavilion: Recordings

 On September 7, 1997, Widespread Panic recorded a version of their song "Pickin' Up the Pieces" with special guest Branford Marsalis for the live album Light Fuse, Get Away.

 On August 21, 2007, progressive metal band Dream Theater recorded three songs for their live album and DVD Chaos in Motion 2007–2008.

+On August 10, 2022, folk band Fleet Foxes recorded an entire concert played at the Leader Bank Pavilion and released their album Live on Boston Harbor on April 20, 2024, for Record Store Day.